Caltech-IPAC/spherex-archive-documentation/documentation/spherex_data_access.md

 :::{note}
 SPHEREx data are ingested on a weekly basis.
-Due to the nature of the ingestion process, new SPHEREx data will first be available in the browsable directories and in the SPHEREx Data Explorer GUI.
+Due to the nature of the ingestion process, new SPHEREx data will first be available in the browsable directories, the SPHEREx Data Explorer GUI, and certain TAP queries (see the [cutouts notebook](https://caltech-ipac.github.io/irsa-tutorials/spherex-cutouts/) for a TAP example).
-Availability via SIA2 and Python libraries like Astroquery and PyVO will lag on the order of a day.
+Availability via SIA2 will lag on the order of a day.
 :::

 IRSA's generic SIA2 endpoint is: